 In today’s workplace, most companies work in automated environments that facilitate or enable working remotely.
 As such, there is a greater demand for professionals that can work remotely or virtually.

 By entering an independent contractor arrangement, employers reduce payroll taxes, insurance premiums, and other costs associated with having a full-time employee on the payroll.
-Many small-to-mid-sized businesses do not need a full-time CFO, so a virtual CFO will enable the company to ramp up the CFO’s workload during busy times and ease off during slower times.
+Many small-to-mid-sized businesses do not need a full-time chief financial officer, so a virtual Chief Financial Officer will enable the company to ramp up the Chief Financial Officer’s workload during busy times and ease off during slower times.

 From the virtual CFO’s perspective, this structure can allow him/her to serve multiple companies anywhere in the country, giving him/her more knowledge of various systems and practices.
 That knowledge will be brought to bear at your company.
 Outsourcing your CFO function can provide a level of expertise that can otherwise be hard to get.